jenschlot/IBM-Bluemix-DevOps-Documentation/docs/reference/deploy/index.md

 <a name="logs"></a>
 ###Logging

 You can view the logs for your builder and deployer stages on the Build and Deployment pages.
-Click a build or deployment, or click the **Last Build** or **Deployed** links.
+Click a build or deployment, or click **View logs and history**.

 ![Locations that open history pages from Advanced Build & Deploy][5]